 Bits Field Name Description 0:4 Classification Standard ASPRS classification as defined in the following classification table.
-5 Synthetic If set then this point was created by a technique other than LIDAR collection such as digitized from a photogrammetric stereo model.
+5 Synthetic If set then this point was created by a technique other than LIDAR collection such as digitized from a photogrammetric stereo model or by traversing a waveform.
 6 Key-point If set, this point is considered to be a model key- point and thus generally should not be withheld in a thinning algorithm.
 7 Withheld If set, this point should not be included in processing (synonymous with Deleted).